Adam-Alive/camden-curling-club/README.md

 ![screenshot](documentation/erd.png)

-At project completion I auto-generated a more comprehensive ERD, using `Mermaid`.
+At project completion I auto-generated an ERD, using `Mermaid`, to portray the final project:

 ```mermaid
 erDiagram